whyvez/auth0-angular/README.md

 ### Dependencies

-auth0-angular depends on either `auth0.js` or `auth0-widget.js`.
+auth0-angular depends on either `auth0.js` or `auth0-lock.js`.

-If you want to use Auth0's beautiful Widget UI, you need to include `auth0-widget.js`.
+If you want to use Auth0's [beautiful Lock UI](https://auth0.com/lock), you need to include `auth0-lock.js`.
 This lets you configure Title and Icons, but the UI is taken care for you.
-For all the customization properties, please check out [tihs link](https://docs.auth0.com/login-widget2#4)
+For all the customization properties, please check out [tihs link](https://github.com/auth0/lock/wiki/Auth0Lock-customization)

 Otherwise, if you'll use a custom UI, you need to include `auth0.js`.